Pre Nuptial Agreements

 It can also be beneficial for people who have concerns about arrangements for children from a previous relationship and want to ensure they are financially looked after.

-If you have wealth to protect and are considering getting married or entering a civil partnership, then you should talk to your lawyer as soon as possible.
-Our expert family solicitors in London have negotiated numerous prenups and will advise you on broaching the subject if you have not already done so.
+If you have wealth to protect and are considering getting married or entering a civil partnership, you should talk to your lawyer as soon as possible.
+Our expert family solicitors have negotiated numerous prenups and will advise you on broaching the subject if you have not already done so.

 There are a number of requirements needed to be able to convince a court that your agreement should be considered binding, which are: